awsdocs/ec2-image-builder-user-guide/doc_source/toe-user-defined-variables.md

-# Define and reference variables in AWS TOE<a name="image-builder-component-manager-user-defined-variables"></a>
+# Define and reference variables in AWSTOE<a name="toe-user-defined-variables"></a>

 Variables provide a way to label data with meaningful names that can be used throughout an application\.
-You can define custom variables with simple and readable formats for complex workflows, and reference them in the YAML application component document for an AWS TOE component\.
+You can define custom variables with simple and readable formats for complex workflows, and reference them in the YAML application component document for an AWSTOE component\.

-This section provides information to help you define variables for your AWS TOE component in the YAML application component document, including syntax, name constraints, and examples\.
+This section provides information to help you define variables for your AWSTOE component in the YAML application component document, including syntax, name constraints, and examples\.

 ## Parameters<a name="user-defined-vars-parameters"></a>